ccoutant/dwarf-locations/chapter2-diffs.md

 1. `DW_OP_form_tls_address`
-    The `DW_OP_form_tls_address` operation pops a value from the stack, which must have an integral type <span class="del">identifier</span>, translates this value
+    The `DW_OP_form_tls_address` operation pops a value from the stack, which must have an integral type<span class="del"> identifier</span>, translates this value
-    into an address in the thread-local storage for the current thread (see Section {dwarfexpressionevaluationcontext}), and pushes the
+    into <span class="del">an address</span><span class="add">a location</span> in the thread-local storage for the current thread
+    (see Section {dwarfexpressionevaluationcontext}), and pushes the
-    address onto the stack <span class="del">together with the generic type identifier</span>
+    <span class="del">address onto the stack together with the generic type identifier</span>
-    <span class="add">as a memory location (which may be an address
+    <span class="add">location (which may be a memory location in an address
     space other than the default)</span>.
     The meaning of the value on the top of the stack prior to this operation is defined by the run-time environment.
 If the run-time environment supports multiple thread-local storage blocks for a single thread, then the block corresponding to the executable or shared library containing this DWARF expression is used.